Russian ten-ruble banknote: 2004 Redesign

 The main differences are on the 2004 redesign are the randomly colored fibers distributed through the note.
 It was also added a see-through metallic thread on the back.

 Security features

-Some of the security feature are there is a metallic thread on the back.
+There is a metallic thread on the back.
 There are two watermarks: on the left is a church steeple, on the right is the denomination "10".
-A black strip runs through the note, when looking at it from the back, the metallic thread should line up perfectly with the black strip when held up to the light.
-Next to the church on the bill is a banner when held up to the light it should match up perfectly to the other side, which has the same design.
-When tilted at a 45 degree angle the area around the church steeple should change color, also when you do it to the horizontal banner on the bottom the letters "PP" will appear.
-Under UV Light the threads and the up and down strip should glow.
+A black strip runs through the note; when looking at it from the back, the metallic thread should line up perfectly with the black strip when held up to the light.
+Next to the church on the bill is a banner; when held up to the light it should match up perfectly to the other side, which has the same design.
+When tilted at a 45-degree angle, the area around the church steeple should change color; also, when you do it to the horizontal banner on the bottom, the letters "PP" will appear.
+Under UV Light the threads and the up-and-down strip should glow.